oliviadrake/CA3/README.md

 Make sure the most recent version of python is installed.
 Firstly ensure all of these external modules have been pip installed: Flask, PyTTSx3, uk-covid19, pytest, pylint, requests.
-Ensure config file has been completely customised, all folders are in correct hierarchy as explained above, and you are within the 'CA3' directory in the terminal.
+Ensure config file has been completely customised, all folders are in correct hierarchy as explained above, and you are within the 'CA3' directory in the terminal (or CA3-main if downloaded from github).
 Run the 'main.py' code, in a browser enter '127.0.0.1:5000/' to access alarm clock.